China says to launch unmanned space-docking craft

 The unmanned Shenzhou-8 spacecraft, carried by the Long March-2F rocket, will blast off in early November, state media reported, and will later try to dock with the Tiantong-1, or "Heavenly Palace-1" space laboratory module China launched in September.

-Officials with China's space program have said the docking tests will provide experience for the building of a permanent manned space station around 2020.
+Officials with China's space programme have said the docking tests will provide experience for the building of a permanent manned space station around 2020.

 It is also the latest in a long string of Chinese space launches that have burnished national pride, as budget restraints and shifting priorities have held back U.S. manned space launches.

-The official Xinhua news agency did not give a specific date for the launch, but said the craft was being transported to the remote Jiuquan Satellite Launch Center in the Gobi Desert.
+The official Xinhua news agency did not give a specific date for the launch, but said the craft was being transported to the remote Jiuquan Satellite Launch Centre in the Gobi Desert.

 Beijing is still far from catching up with space superpowers.
 Russia, the United States and other countries jointly operate the International Space Station, a group to which China does not belong.